Clam & Oyster FAQ: What the shuck do I do with these things?

 Q: How long will my oysters last?

-A: Because our product is so fresh oysters last a minimum of 7 days if you can keep from eating them!
+A: Because our product is so fresh oysters last up to 7-10 days if you can keep from eating them (and depending on the time of year)!
 If your oyster shells start "gaping" and don't close back up when tapped gently they've gone bad.

 Q: A word about "gapers"

 A: When they're out of the water shellfish will sometimes open their shells.
 Don't worry - nothing is wrong!
 Just tap gently on the shells.
 If they close they're fine.
 If not, discard them.

 Q: Why is there a miniature crab in my oyster?!